 15) Cilia and Flagella

-Also called neurons, they are the main cells of the nervous system.
-They receive, carry and deliver signals throughout the body
+4) Nerve Cells: Basic units of the nervous system.
+They receive, carry, and deliver signals throughout the body.

-Also known as adipocytes or lipocytes, they are used to store fats and other lipids as energy reserves.
-There are two common types of fat cells in animals – white fat cells and brown fat cells.
+5) Fat Cells: Also known as adipocytes or lipocytes, they are used to store fats and other lipids as energy reserves.

 Ans.
 Animal cells have centrioles, centrosomes, and lysosomes while plant cells do not have any of them.

 Ans.
 Sometimes, the digestive enzymes present in the lysosomes end up damaging the lysosome itself, and this can ultimately cause the destruction of the cell (autolysis).
 Hence, lysosomes are also called the suicidal bags of the cell.

 Article was last reviewed on Thursday, February 2, 2023